ricardolima-xyz/easyjsonform/README.md

 </script>
 ```

-4. After the user has created the form, you'll want to have in your hands that json form structure.
+4. After the form is created on the screen, you'll want to have in your hands the corresponding JSON form structure.
 For that, we use the `structureExport()` method.

 ```
 <div id="my-container"></div>